Entropy & The Science of Noise

 Knowing where to focus your resources in a time-critical environment is key to achieving a successful outcome.
 When your primary IT services are performing badly — or worse still, suffering from a complete failure — you want your resolution team spending more time fixing the problem and less time identifying it and searching for the needle in the haystack.

 Moogsoft AIOps uses a suite of algorithms that combine to allow your team to speed-up the resolution process so your services get back online sooner.
-Some of those techniques, such as Situational Management or Probable Root Cause, make it easier to know what to work on first; they give you directions to where the needle is, if you will.
+Some of those techniques make it easier to know what to work on first; they give you directions to where the needle is, if you will.

 Other algorithms have impact at the other end of the problem, reducing the volume of data that needs to be sifted through, making the haystack smaller.
 The key step in this part of the process is Noise Reduction, the ability to remove the unimportant events, reducing the volume of data that the Incident.MOOG algorithms need to analyze and, more importantly, the volume of data that the people actually fixing your outage need to look at.